Want to know when’s the best time to visit Malta & Gozo?

 You are guaranteed nice weather throughout the entire trip, although be prepared for some rain and the occasional storm if you’re visiting in September.

 Too hot!
 Honestly, I hate Maltese summers.
 July and August are the worst months – it’s too hot to do anything.
 It also gets very warm at night, making it difficult to get a good night’s rest.

 Malta is also very crowded during the summer months.
 You would need to head to the beach very early to get a decent spot.
 Popular attractions like Valletta and Mdina are also very busy in summer, and there’s nothing more hell-like than being stuck in crowded places in the searing summer heat.

 If you’re visiting Malta in summer, make sure to pack these essentials for a safer and more enjoyable trip.

 Top things to do in Malta during summer

 1. Hit the beach

 You should only visit Malta in summer if you love the beach, or just want to lie by the pool all day.
-Popular beaches like St. George’s Bay in St. Julian’s, Golden Bay in Ghajn Tuffieha and Ghadira Bay in Mellieha will be very crowded in summer.
+There are several beautiful beaches in Malta and Gozo.
+However, popular beaches like St. George’s Bay in St. Julian’s, Golden Bay in Ghajn Tuffieha and Ghadira Bay in Mellieha will be very crowded in summer.